Vancouver Opera: The Flying Dutchman Tickets

 Queen Elizabeth Theatre | Vancouver, Canada

-The German-language opera, The Flying Dutchman, comes to Queen Elizabeth Theatre on Saturday, April 29th, 2023.
-Composed by the famous German composer, Richard Wagner, the opera is based on his attempt to flee across the sea, from his creditors in Riga and start a new life of fame in Paris, in 1839.
-His composition premiered in Dresden in 1843.
-Originally intended as a single piece of music, and as is sometimes still performed as such, he merely cut the piece into three sections to fit his three-part story line.
+The Flying Dutchman comes to Queen Elizabeth Theatre on Sunday, May 7th, 2023.
+The Flying Dutchman, composed by the famous German composer, Richard Wagner, is an opera based on Wagner’s own attempt to flee across the sea, from his creditors in Riga, and start a new life in Paris, of fame and fortune, in 1839.
+The Opera premiered in Dresden in 1843.
+The opera was originally intended to be a single piece of music, and it is, sometimes, still performed as such.
+Typical of his break with traditions at the time, he merely cut the piece into three sections to fit his three-part story line.